bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 [my fork](https://github.com/bobtfish/terraform) and play with them.

-One of the most exciting strategic features to me is what's been called '[remote modules](https://github.com/hashicorp/terraform/pull/1185)', which when it's merged will allow you to consume external terraform state (in a read-only way) from other terraform repositories.
+One of the most exciting strategic features to me is what's been called '[remote modules](https://github.com/hashicorp/terraform/pull/1185)', which when it's merged will allow you to consume external Terraform state (in a read-only way) from other Terraform repositories.

-This is *almost exactly* one of the features I'd sketched out as something terraform needed to allow it to scale as a tool for larger organisations.
+This is *almost exactly* one of the features I'd sketched out as something Terraform needed to allow it to scale as a tool for larger organisations.

 At my day job, we have multiple teams managing different parts of the infrastructure - for example one team is responsible for VPCs and DNS/puppet masters etc, whilst another team is responsible for kafka/zookeeper clusters, and several other teams all having independently managed Elasticsearch clusters.

-Ergo the ability to 'publish' terraform state between teams and thus allowing different teams to share the basics like VPCs and subnets) whilst having their own configs is essential for the variety of workflows and machine lifecycles that I need to support.
+Ergo the ability to 'publish' state between teams and thus allowing different teams to share the basics like VPCs and subnets) whilst having their own configs is essential for the variety of workflows and machine lifecycles that I need to support.

 I haven't yet tested out this functionality, as I [got distracted](http://www.globalnerdy.com/wordpress/wp-content/uploads/2012/09/yak-shaving.jpg)